The United States encompasses several beautiful mountains, rivers, valleys, and awe-inspiring sights.

 It is this diversity that makes America truly unique and beautiful.

-There are several beautiful places to visit in the USA that are famous for their iconic landmarks, natural wonders, and cultural diversity.
+There are several beautiful places to vacation in the USA that are famous for their iconic landmarks, natural wonders, and cultural diversity.

 Although the United States has more than 200 major cities, they are all stunning and truly unique.

 If you are planning a trip to the US, you may not be able to visit all 200 cities, but this list of the best places to visit in the US will help you find incredible destinations that you should add to your USA bucket list.

 From the east coast to the west, here are the best places to vacation in the US.